 The more stuff you have lingering on your kitchen countertop, the harder it is to keep your kitchen clean.

-Clean up cooking messes immediately
+Clean up messes immediately and store food smartly

 Clean every surface